-Recommendation from Previous Review Status Consider increasing the tax requisition for the Service to further Maintained existing tax contribute to the achievement of the goals outlined in the 5 Year requisition Plan to End Homelessness Consider revising the Service or establishing another service to Emergency Shelter Service has support borrowing by the Regional District to fund capital been revived for the purpose of investments to address homelessness purchasing land Explore whether the Town of Comox may be interested in For future consideration participating in the Service and whether the City of Courtenay and Village of Cumberland may be interested in contributing other resources they have earmarked for affordable housing Prepare promotional materials to raise the profile and To be prepared as part of transparency of the Service current initiative Provide funding to the Coalition for management and Complete administration Partner in the preparation of a homelessness needs assessment Not yet started and community plan to address homelessness that is based on best practices Use a portion of the funds to support a Coordinated Access system Coalition has been pursuing for Comox Valley or continue to pursue funding from other sources funding for Coordinated Access to support a Coordinated Access system Prioritize funding allocations based on best practice for Not yet started.
-Evaluation investments aimed at addressing homelessness framework to be prepared as part of current initiative Following the creation of a community plan to end homelessness Not yet started that outlines the actions and investments required to end homelessness in Comox Valley, the CVRD, in partnership with the Coalition, convene collaborative conversations with homelessness funders Increase the maximum funding that is provided for pre- Complete development planning costs from \$5,000 to \$10,000 No yet started - Evenended Collect additional information through the Request for Expressions No yet started.
-Expanded of Interest process to support additional evaluation of applications Expression of Interest o be prepared as part of current initiative Establish an evaluation committee with time-limited participation Complete to support the evaluation of applications Develop mechanisms for participation of individuals with a Mechanism for Coalition to bevelop mechanisms for participation of individuals with a lived/living experience of homelessness in the Service lived/living experience of homelessness in the Service engage with individuals with a lived/living experience
+Recommendation from Previous Review Status Consider increasing the tax requisition for the Service to further Maintained existing tax contribute to the achievement of the goals outlined in the 5 Year requisition Plan to End Homelessness Consider revising the Service or establishing another service to Emergency Shelter Service has support borrowing by the Regional District to fund capital been revived for the purpose of investments to address homelessness purchasing land Explore whether the Town of Comox may be interested in For future consideration participating in the Service and whether the City of Courtenay and Village of Cumberland may be interested in contributing other resources they have earmarked for affordable housing Prepare promotional materials to raise the profile and To be prepared as part of transparency of the Service current initiative Provide funding to the Coalition for management and administration Complete Partner in the preparation of a homelessness needs assessment Not yet started and community plan to address homelessness that is based on best practices Use a portion of the funds to support a Coordinated Access system Coalition has been pursuing for Comox Valley or continue to pursue funding from other sources funding for Coordinated Access to support a Coordinated Access system Prioritize funding allocations based on best practice for Not yet started.
+Evaluation investments aimed at addressing homelessness framework to be prepared as part of current initiative Following the creation of a community plan to end homelessness Not yet started that outlines the actions and investments required to end homelessness in Comox Valley, the CVRD, in partnership with the Coalition, convene collaborative conversations with homelessness funders Complete Increase the maximum funding that is provided for pre- development planning costs from \$5,000 to \$10,000 Complete Collect additional information through the Request for Expressions No yet started.
+Expanded of Interest process to support additional evaluation of applications Expression of Interest o be prepared as part of current initiative Establish an evaluation committee with time-limited participation Complete to support the evaluation of applications Develop mechanisms for participation of individuals with a Mechanism for Coalition to lived/living experience of homelessness in the Service engage with individuals with a lived/living experience established, but has not